-* Voting rights attached to shares and instruments according to Sec.
-33, 34 and 38 WpHG
+* Voting rights attached to shares and instruments in accordance with Sec.
+33, 34, and 38 WpHG

 Pursuant to Sections 33 et seq.
 German Securities Trading Act (WpHG), shareholders that reach, exceed or fall below a certain percentage of voting rights in a German stock corporation must inform this stock corporation and the German Federal Financial Supervisory Authority (BaFin) about this development promptly, at the latest within four trading days.